eloukas/uth-pattern-recognition/README.md

+# Pattern Recognition

+## Info
-The repo covers the most popular in the literature techniques for pattern recognition, as they are typically employed in a number of practical applications.
+This repo covers state-of-the-art techniques for pattern recognition, as they are typically employed in a number of practical applications.

-The implementation is done from scratch math level.
+**The implementation is done from scratch-math level.**

-In more detail, the following are covered:
+In more detail, the following concepts are covered :

 - Decision theory and the Bayesian approach to classification.
 - Maximum likelihood parameter estimation and the expectation maximization algorithm.